huazzers/desma126/docs/w2-2-basicinput-ui-lights-camera.md

 ### Using KeyCode

+> Read the full documentation for Unity's list of key codes [here](https://docs.unity3d.com/ScriptReference/KeyCode.html).

 **Key codes map directly to a physical key on the keyboard, mouse buttons and joystick buttons.** By passing key codes into our input method functions, we can tell Unity which inputs to detect.

-Read the full documentation for Unity's list of key codes [here](https://docs.unity3d.com/ScriptReference/KeyCode.html).

 <br>